cpsamtec/virtuin-starter/README.md

 If you are using private images make sure to have appropriate docker login credentials set in the collection.env of each station the application will be running.

-The collection is currently a *development* build.
-To see a release version of the collection.yml see the release folder.
+The root collection is a *development* build.
+To see a release version of the collection.yml view the release folder.